FerasAlaqad/Object-Recognition-Flutter-App/README.md

 - **Main Page**: Users can upload an image from the camera or device's storage.
 Once uploaded, the image is sent to the Clarifai API for object recognition.
 The response from the API is displayed in a text field on the main page.

+## Using as a Template
+This app can serve as a template for applications that utilize APIs and machine learning for various purposes.
+You can adapt and expand upon the existing codebase to create your own custom applications with similar functionality.

 ## Platform Compatibility

 This app is compatible with the following platforms: